-The Watson Natural Language Processing library provides basic natural language processing functions for syntax analysis and out-of-the-box pre-trained models for a wide variety of text processing tasks, such as sentiment analysis, keyword extraction and vectorization.
+The Watson Natural Language Processing library provides natural language processing functions for syntax analysis and pre-trained models for a wide variety of text processing tasks, such as sentiment analysis, keyword extraction, and classification.
 The Watson Natural Language Processing library is available for Python only.

 Watson Natural Language Processing provides pre-trained models in over 20 languages.
 They are curated by a dedicated team of experts, and evaluated for quality on each specific language.
 These pre-trained models can be used in production environments without you having to worry about license or intellectual property infringements.

 Although you can create your own models, the easiest way to get started with Watson Natural Language Processing is to run the pre-trained models on unstructured text to perform language processing tasks.

 Some examples of language processing tasks available in Watson Natural Language Processing pre-trained models:

 - Language detection: detect the language of the input text